-This fresh-ingredient version of the holiday classic is easy to make and the taste payoff is big—the snap of steamed beans, lots of meaty mushrooms, fresh garlic and thyme, and real Parmesan—all topped with crispy onion or shallots.
+This fresh-ingredient version of this green bean casserole holiday classic is easy to make and the taste payoff is big—the snap of steamed beans, lots of meaty mushrooms, fresh garlic and thyme, and real Parmesan—all topped with crispy onion or shallots.
 (The one short cut I find really worth it to use store-bought fried onion or shallot, but I have included instructions for making those from scratch too, if you’d like.)
 Once you try it this way, you’ll never go back.

 1 ½ pounds thin fresh string beans or haricot vert, trimmed

 2 tablespoons olive oil, plus more for brushing the pan

 6 large cloves of garlic, minced (about 2 tablespoons)